sukhijapiyush/CRF-model-for-a-custom-NER-HealthCare-Systems/README.md

 ### Problem Statement

 ‘BeHealthy’ has a web platform that allows doctors to list their services and manage patient interactions and provides services for patients such as booking interactions with doctors and ordering medicines online.
-Here, doctors can easily organise appointments, track past medical records and provide e-prescriptions.
+Here, doctors can easily organize appointments, track past medical records and provide e-prescriptions.
-Requirement is to build a custom NER to get the list of diseases and their treatment from the dataset.
+The requirement is to build a custom NER to get the list of diseases and their treatment from the dataset.

 ### Dataset

-Dataset consist of four files containing words in line seperated format:
+The dataset consist of four files containing words in line separate format:

 - train_sent
 - test_sent